curt2008/FIFA16-Unofficial-Mobile-API/README.md

-FIFA15-Unofficial-API
+FIFA16-Unofficial-Mobile-API
 =================

-### Functionality
-This system no longer works as of the most recent updates by EA.

 ### Hire me
-If you're interested in any website development work then be sure to drop me an email at admin@curtiscrewe.co.uk or add me on skype : bws-curtis
+If you're interested in any website development work then be sure to drop me an email at curtis_199513@hotmail.co.uk or add me on skype : bws-curtis

 ### Starting
 ```php